csebooks/computer-networking/content.en/application-layer/_index.md

 a very crude calculation to estimate this delay.
 The traffic intensity on the LAN (see Section 1.4.2) is

-(15 requests/sec) # (1 Mbits/request)/(100 Mbps) = 0.15
+(15 requests/sec) .
+(1 Mbits/request)/(100 Mbps) = 0.15

 whereas the traffic intensity on the access link (from the Internet router to institution router) is

-(15 requests/sec) # (1 Mbits/request)/(15 Mbps) = 1
+(15 requests/sec) .
+(1 Mbits/request)/(15 Mbps) = 1

 A traffic intensity of 0.15 on a LAN typically results in, at most, tens of millisec- onds of delay; hence, we can neglect the LAN delay.
 However, as discussed in Section 1.4.2, as the traffic intensity approaches 1 (as is the case of the access link in Figure 2.12), the delay on a link becomes very large and grows without bound.
 Thus, the average response time to satisfy requests is going to be on the order of minutes, if not more, which is unacceptable for the institution’s users.
-Clearly something must be done.One possible solution is to increase the access rate from 15 Mbps to, say, 100 Mbps.
+Clearly something must be done.

+One possible solution is to increase the access rate from 15 Mbps to, say, 100 Mbps.
 This will lower the traffic intensity on the access link to 0.15, which translates to neg- ligible delays between the two routers.
 In this case, the total response time will roughly be two seconds, that is, the Internet delay.
 But this solution also means that the institu- tion must upgrade its access link from 15 Mbps to 100 Mbps, a costly proposition.

 Now consider the alternative solution of not upgrading the access link but instead installing a Web cache in the institutional network.
 This solution is illustrated in Figure 2.13.
 Hit rates—the fraction of requests that are satisfied by a cache— typically range from 0.2 to 0.7 in practice.
 For illustrative purposes, let’s suppose that the cache provides a hit rate of 0.4 for this institution.
 Because the clients and the cache are connected to the same high-speed LAN, 40 percent of the requests will be satisfied almost immediately, say, within 10 milliseconds, by the cache.
 Neverthe- less, the remaining 60 percent of the requests still need to be satisfied by the origin servers.
 But with only 60 percent of the requested objects passing through the access link, the traffic intensity on the access link is reduced from 1.0 to 0.6.
 Typically, a